You'll be re-directed to the Financial Professional site.

 European and UK Holdings

 The Funds’ European and UK holdings (e.g., Banco Santander, Barclays, BNP Paribas, HSBC) are inexpensive and stand out as particularly attractive when taking into account significant balance sheet improvements, de-risking, and cost cutting over the last decade.
 Return on equity (ROE) for European banks approximately doubled from 4% on average in 2010-2016 to 9% over 2021 and 2022, despite the earnings headwinds from declining interest rates.
 Rising European interest rates should provide a profitability tailwind for these holdings.

 Since the Global Financial Crisis, European banks have faced ongoing regulatory tightening.
 Today, they comply with capital, liquidity, and funding standards that are arguably tougher than their U.S. counterparts.
 While these measures created a drag on earnings and capital return during the implementation phase, they now provide stability in this period of heightened volatility.
 European regulators continue to allow banks to pay dividends and buy back shares, which could translate into high single-digit capital return yields across the Funds’ holdings.

 Emerging Market Holdings

 In our equity-focused Fund strategies, our emerging market holdings are focused on strong banking franchises (e.g., Axis Bank, ICICI Bank, Itau Unibanco) in India and Brazil that are domestically funded and less impacted by recent events in the U.S. banking market.
 Balance sheets for emerging market holdings remain robust.
-Importantly, these holdings have strong growth characteristics and should benefit from more people gaining access to and utilizing their financial services, as well as market-share gains.
+Importantly, these holdings have strong growth characteristics and should benefit from more people gaining access to and utilising their financial services, as well as market-share gains.